openshift/hive/README.md

 NOTE: assumes you have previously deployed using one of the above methods.

- 1. `$ kubectl scale -n openshift-hive deployment.v1.apps/hive-operator --replicas=0`
+ 1. `$ kubectl scale -n hive deployment.v1.apps/hive-operator --replicas=0`
  1. `$ make run-operator`

 ### Run Hive From Source

 NOTE: assumes you have previously deployed using one of the above methods.

- 1. `$ kubectl scale -n openshift-hive deployment.v1.apps/hive-controllers --replicas=0`
+ 1. `$ kubectl scale -n hive deployment.v1.apps/hive-controllers --replicas=0`
  1. `$ make run`

 ## Using Hive